|

 - In order to build a house in Lewisville it must have at least a

-one car garage.
+they sell it.
 For a home owner to move in and the next day

 convert the garage defeats the purpose of the ordinance in the first